Vuanirewa: The Paramount Title of Vuanirewa

-The Tui Nayau, or Titular Paramount Chief of the Lau Islands, has always been from one of these four noble houses, the most recent being Ratu Sir Kamisese Mara (1920-2004, installed 1969) who was from the household Matailakeba.
-Ratu Finau Mara (born 1960), the eldest son of Ratu Mara, is considered to be a likely successor of this title.
+The Tui Nayau, or Paramount Chief of the Lau Islands, has traditionally come from the noble house of Matailakeba.
+The most recent holder of this title was Ratu Sir Kamisese Mara (1920-2004), who was installed in 1969.
+He belonged to the Matailakeba household and was a direct descendant of Roko Rasolo.
+Roko Rasolo's lineage continued through his son, Roko Josateki Malani I of Matailakeba followed by his son Roko Wiliame Vuetasau, whose sons were Roko Josateki Malani II of Matailakeba, Ratu Tevita Uluilakeba I, and Roko Wilisoni Tuiketei.
+Ratu Tevita Uluilakeba I's son, Alifereti Ulukalala Finau, had a son, Tevita Uluilakeba II, who was the father of Kamisese Mara.

-During the reign of Uluilakeba I, the son of Niumataiwalu, a power struggle occurred that resulted in the death of Uluilakeba 1 by Codro and his followers.
+During the reign of Uluilakeba I of Naivi the son of Niumataiwalu, a power struggle occurred that resulted in the death of Uluilakeba 1 of Naivi by Codro and his followers.
 Codro, who had Bauan roots and who now lived in Levuka (a village not far from Tubou), continued to torment and subdue the people of Lakeba.
-Prior to this though, Rasolo the brother of Uluilakeba 1, was banished to Nayau since Uluilakeba suspected him of having an affair with his wife and during this time Matawalu also brother to Uluilakeba 1, was in Bau but resided in Nayau with Rasolo.
+Prior to this though, Rasolo of Matailakeba the brother of Uluilakeba 1 of Naivi, was banished to Nayau since Uluilakeba suspected him of having an affair with his wife and during this time Matawalu of Nayavutoka also brother to Uluilakeba 1 of Naivi, was in Bau but resided in Nayau with Rasolo of Matailakeba.

-So when Lakebans looked for a leader, they looked to Nayau where the two brothers of Uluilakeba 1 were still residing with their uncle, Delailoa.
+So when Lakebans looked for a leader, they looked to Nayau where the two brothers of Uluilakeba 1 of Naivi were still residing with their uncle, Delailoa.
 Delailoa was the remaining son of Qoma (elder brother to Delaivugalei who was Niumataiwalu's father) that survived Niumataiwalu slaying all his brothers and father before he himself was slain in Ono.
 Niumataiwalu, realizing that there was only one close relative alive, Delailoa (since all his brothers and his father were slain by Qoma's children that Niumataiwalu had exacted revenge for), and prior to his slaying in Ono, called Delailoa and sent him to Nayau to retain his name and their position of Tui Nayau.

-When Matawalu returned to Lakeba after the elders asked him to be their chief in Lakeba (after defeating Codro), it was then decided by the priest at Nayau that the two brothers should jump off a cliff at Delaiwawa, the highest peak near Narocivo village, and that the one that survived would be installed as Sau kei Lakeba.
-Rasolo jumped and was cushioned by a Rewa tree (from whence the Vuanirewa name came from) and he then was also installed as Tui Nayau.
+When Matawalu of Nayavutoka returned to Lakeba after the elders asked him to be their chief in Lakeba (after defeating Codro), it was then decided by the priest at Nayau that the two brothers should jump off a cliff at Delaiwawa, the highest peak near Narocivo village, and that the one that survived would be installed as Sau kei Lakeba.
+Rasolo jumped and was cushioned by a Rewa tree (from whence the Vuanirewa name came from) and he then was also installed as Tui Nayau and given the household name Matailakeba.